madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 Feature toggles are a more advanced way of dark launching.
 Simply wrap up your feature in a toggle and ensure it's disabled in production.
-We tend to use feature toggles if a feature is actually a change to an existing feature or is provided by a URL already accessible to users.
+We tend to use feature toggles if a feature is a change to an existing feature or is provided by a URL already accessible to users.

 ## Unreviewed work

-We have found that sometimes features can sit complete on staging, undeployable to production since the feature requires verification from a client or another colleague that has not gotten round to it yet.
-The external dependency on a client can really block your pipeline.
+We have found that sometimes features can sit complete on staging, undeployable to production since the feature requires verification from a Customer, Product Owner or a colleague that has not gotten round to it yet.
+The external dependency on a Customer can really block your pipeline.

-If you have limited reviews by clients before deployment to production you are in luck.
+If you have limited reviews by Customers before deployment to production you are in luck.
 In these situations we encourage engineers to not move onto another task until the one they have just completed is reviewed.
 In fact we consider it incomplete until it's reviewed and deployed to production.
 This often forces the engineer to get up and get a colleague to immediately review their work.

-If the feature must be checked by a client then the solution is more nuanced.
+If the feature must be checked by a Customer then the solution is more nuanced.
 We try and send features over to clients via instant messaging as soon as they are ready to be reviewed.
 This is similar to our internal approach above.
 Failing that, if we need to deploy a hotfix to production we will back the